Sony Xperia Z3 Tablet Compact

-The Sony Xperia Z3 Tablet Compact is a waterproof & dustproof compact Android tablet manufactured and designed by Sony.
+The Sony Xperia Z3 Tablet Compact is a waterproof, dustproof compact Android tablet manufactured and designed by Sony.
 It was unveiled during a press conference at IFA 2014 on September 3, 2014 along with the Xperia Z3 and Xperia Z3 Compact.
-It is the manufacture's first 8.0 inch (203.2 mm) tablet.
+It is the manufacturer's first 8.0 inch (203.2 mm) tablet.
 The tablet was the winner of the Reddot Award 2015 for the product design.

 The key feature of the tablet is the compact size 8.0 inch (203.2 mm) display with density of 283 ppi.
 It also carries an IP rating of IP65 and IP68.

 Specifications

 Hardware

 The device is waterproof and dustproof with the IP rating of IP65 and IP68.
 The device features 8.0 inch (203.2 mm) display with density of 283 ppi, featuring Sony's "Triluminos" technology.
 The device is powered by 2.5 GHz quad-core Qualcomm Snapdragon 801 system-on-chip with 3 GB of RAM.
 The tablet's rear-facing camera is 8 megapixels with a Sony Exmor RS image sensor and can record 1080p video.